k0T0z/gsoc24-blog/_posts/2024-08-19-google-summer-of-code-2024-week-13-rgm-season-2.markdown

 The project I used to test the integration is [qtnodestest.zip](/gsoc24-blog/assets/qtnodestest.zip).

+## RGM And ENIGMA

+RGM invokes the server (emake) using QProcess technology.
+This server requires the shared packages that are built by ENIGMA.
+I have modified the build system to move the built files to the ENIGMA submodule root.
+Keep this in mind while developing RGM.

 ## Draft - Don't bother reading this section :)

 > R0bert — 25/08/2024 19:29